. .

 The Old School Hall

 Over 150 years ago children whose parents were unable to pay for their education relied on the distribution from the ‘poor rate’ and the benevolence of local worthies to provide elementary schooling.
 A Trust for the education of the poor children in Crick was established, building schools for girls and boys in 1846 and 1847.
 The Trustees for both schools comprised the Rector, two Churchwardens and two Overseers of the Poor (now Parish Councillors).
-Today the ‘Old School’ Trust has the same make-up of trustees, is registered as a charity and continues to manage the facilities.
+Today the ‘Old School’ is registered as a charity and continues to manage the facilities.
+The Trustees are now the Rector, 2 Nominees of the PCC and 2 Nominees of the Parish Council.

 The 1915 Education Act established universal educational provisions that today we take for granted.
 Crick Primary School was built on a new site in 1915 and the boys and girls moved to this new accommodation.
 The girls’ school became known as ‘The Old School’ and was used for all village and church events until the Village Hall was opened in 1959.
 With the growth of Crick, ‘The Old School’ continues to be used for village, parish council and church events.